fabsenet/blog_en/source/_posts/2013/01-24-self-commenting-code-a-sample.md

 In terms of performance: I don’t care!
 I think the compiler will inline the extra variable again.

-Source code is read many more often than written, so it should be readable and understandable.
-Take a look at the first peace of code and the last one and decide for yourself, which one is better readable?!
+Source code is read many more times than written, so it should be readable and understandable.
+Take a look at the first piece of code and the last one and decide for yourself, which one is better readable?!